 Both wearing 100% recycled cotton/polyester raw-edged sleeveless T and tapered trousers with deep pockets (Role) models: Ruhul Abdin, community organiser/urbanist and Pat Kerr, founder of a mother/child residential centre in Bangladesh.
 (Photo: courtesy of Re/DRESS)

 Re/DRESS is a responsible fashion brand using nearly 100% recycled cotton/polyester textiles.
-Designed and produced in Bangladesh, our collection is made from breathable textiles knit/woven from yarn spun from post-industrial cotton waste (textile waste from garment manufacturing, also called clips or scrap) and recycled polyester fibre.
+Designed and produced in Bangladesh, our collection is made from breathable textiles knit or woven from yarn spun from post-industrial cotton waste (textile waste from garment manufacturing, also called clips, scraps or 'joot') and recycled polyester fibre.
 This proof-of-concept collection is a circular fashion initiative, and as a social enterprise (non-profit company) which uses all proceeds to promote responsible fashion, it’s a circular economic proposition as well.

 Our process is not proprietary, in fact, we encourage others to copy what we’re doing.
 You can order (wholesale), have your products made by our factory partners, or just arrange to talk to us about what we’ve learned.